 All students are expected to participate in field trips and class trips.
 Such trips are considered part of our curriculum and a regular activity of the day.
+Parents that attend field trips may not bring other children.

 FIRE, TORNADO, AND LOCKDOWN DRILLS: Fire drills, tornado drills, and school lockdown drills are required by state law and should be taken seriously.
 Students are expected to cooperate and follow teacher directions.
 SSLS follows all state requirements regarding the frequency of these drills.